 The 401(k) information is in this worksheet for those that contribute to the state 401(k) as opposed to their own plan.
-Both 401(k) and retiree medical benefits for counties are covered in the UNC School of Government salary survey.
+Both 401(k) and retiree medical benefits for counties are covered in a UNC School of Government salary survey.
 Note that all law enforcement officers, state and local, receive a 5% employer contribution to the 401(k).

 How have the ad-hoc cost-of-living adjustments (COLAs) provided in the state and local retirement systems compared to inflation in recent decades?

 What retirement benefits are currently available to the state/local workforce?